-Were the credit relationships between Shawbrook and Mr and Mrs F unfair?
+Was the credit relationship between Shawbrook and Mrs F unfair?

-As I think it's possible the Supplier breached Regulation 14(3) when Mr and Mrs F purchased Fractional Club membership in April 2013 and essentially varied it in July 2014, I now need to decide what impact it might have had on the fairness of the relationship between Mr and Mrs F and Shawbrook.
+As I think it's possible the Supplier breached Regulation 14(3) when Mrs F purchased Fractional Club membership in January 2014, I now need to decide what impact it might have had on the fairness of the relationship between Mrs F and Shawbrook.
 I say this because in Plevin v Paragon Personal Finance Ltd [2014] UKSC 61 ('Plevin'), the Supreme Court said: